-Other related problem is the access routes that lead to the port, where the trucks wait in line for days until they get the opportunity to ship.
-Some of them even wait for a month.
+Another related problem is the access routes that lead to the port, where the trucks wait in line for days until they get the opportunity to ship.
+Some of them can even wait for a month.

-Also, the port has been receiving several complaints of its irregularities when it comes to the compliance with the environmental and sanitary measures.
+The port has also received several complaints about its irregularities when it comes to the compliance with environmental and sanitary measures.

 As the second largest Brazilian port, it mainly receives ships from United States, China, Japan, South Korea and Paraguay.

 Porto de Rio Grande – RS

 Privileged by its geographic features, the Porto de Rio Grande has consolidated its position as the port of the Southern Cone of South America.
 The port is public and administered by the Rio Grande do Sul state government.